maliMirkec/personal-website/site/articles/drawing-a-line-to-connect-elements-with-css-anchor-positioning.md

 Here's how it looks now.

 {% cldnry "anchor-pos-viz3_b8c1ub" "Screenshot showing linked elements fully styled."
-759 374 %}
+759 374 'center' %}

 To generate different terms on each hover event and to automatically change the terms when no hover effects occur to make the whole component more appealing and inviting, we need to introduce a bit of JavaScript.
 Once the timeout expires, JavaScript will update the `data-col1`, `data-col2`, and `data-col3` attributes.